XunzhiLi/EE-629-A/README.md

 * id: 10457500

 ## Running Instruction:
 *precondition: You need to install jupyter notebook to run the code file (can not run in python environment directly).*
 1. open .ipynb file in jupyter notebook
-      2.
+2. run all codes following picture instruction